SorinC6/webdb-iii-challenge/DB_migrations_procedure.md

 ```
 And then run it with `yarn createCohorts` or `npm createCohorts`.

-After running the scrip, new Javascript file is created based on your knex config.
+After running the script, new Javascript file is created based on your knex config.
 Now you can write your migrations inside this file.

 `exports.up` will contain your desired changes to the database.